What is Cybersecurity?

 Mobile security is a growing concern among organizations and individuals.
 With the rise of smartphones and tablet computers, users increasingly rely on these devices to store sensitive data.
 Mobile security also helps prevent identity fraud by requiring users to authenticate themselves before accessing corporate resources.
 Finally, mobile security can be used to educate employees about best practices for protecting their personal information.

-There are different types of cyber threats that can affect your organization.
+Different types of common cybersecurity threats can affect your organization.
 Some of the most common ones include:

 Phishing Scams